shubh-learner/CV-FaceDetection/README.md

 2. It takes the input from the webcam/camera on the browser, implemented with the help of WebRTC.
 3. For face detection, OpenCV.js is used which helps in detection of the faces utlizing Haar Cascades.

-# Please go to the below URL for the LIVE demo :
+# Please click on the below URL for the LIVE demo :
 https://faceframe.herokuapp.com/